Randy Arozarena Player Props: Rays vs. Tigers

 Randy Arozarena At The Plate

-- He ranks 76th in batting average, 28th in on base percentage, and 69th in slugging among the qualifying hitters in MLB action.
+- Among the qualifying batters in MLB action, he ranks 77th in batting average, 29th in on-base percentage, and 73rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.